maikully/tablator/README.md

 ## Features

-- create tabs for guitar and bass, or input a custom tuning
+- compose a line using a virtual keyboard and view its best tabs
-- compose a line using a virtual keyboard and view up to three of its best tabs
+- import a midi file and view its best tabs
-- import a midi file and view up to three of its best tabs
+- make tabs for bass or alternate tunings
 - play the midi file out loud
 - download the tab as a txt file